 Marsh and Willow Tits

 These two species are really difficult to separate visually and the most reliable method is by their call.
 There are a really helpful video and audio recordings here.
-Both species are resident in Fineshade throughout the year though the Marsh Tit is very much more numerous.
+Until 2018 both species were resident in Fineshade throughout the year though the Marsh Tit was very much more numerous.

 Marsh Tit on the left and Willow Tit on the right.